 Secondary education: Antioch College, Bennington College, Smith College, UMass

-Creative influences (people): Jean-Baptiste-Camille Corot, Jean-Édouard Vuillard, Philip Guston, Janice Nowinski
+Creative influences (artists): Jean-Baptiste-Camille Corot, Jean-Édouard Vuillard, Philip Guston, Janice Nowinski

 Creative influences (other): rural habitat, Buddhist philosophy